Yocracra/LODecimalStep/README.md

 If you want to bind the macro to a key, you need to bind it to two: one for multiplying times 10 (DecStpInc), and one for dividing (DecStpDec).

 Simply select the cells to change and run the macro.
+## Installation
+This is a .zip of the BASIC Library.
+You must import it.
+Instructions: [https://books.libreoffice.org/en/GS70/GS7013-GettingStartedWithMacros.html#toc25](https://books.libreoffice.org/en/GS70/GS7013-GettingStartedWithMacros.html#toc25)